uli385899/My-Projects-Portfolio/Portfolio.md

 As you can see, the VPN server has successfully been bridged to my gaming console as I'm connected to a server in the European region.

 ---

+# Google Cybersecurity Course Projects

+## Incident Handler's Journal

+Throughout my cybersecurity course, I used the incident handler's journal, a vital tool for tracking and managing security incidents.
+This journal provides a detailed record of each incident, including the date, description, tools used, timelines, and additional notes.
+It serves as a reference for past experiences, helping to improve future responses and ensuring comprehensive documentation for compliance and analysis.

+---